kawaxi/Kali-Setup/README.md

 * Need to Include personalized exploits to exploit DB.
 * Set key macros for programming.
 * Make script to trap TERM signal.
+* Fix bash-completion bug in kali.

 # Change Log

+April 27th
+* Some tweaks made for Kali 2017.1
+* Removed fix for vmtools since is not longer needed.
+*	We cleaned code to install caffeine extension
+* Fixed some colors for warnings and notices

 April 26th
 * common List link added to root folder